-Papers should be written in English, should be of a maximum length of 15 pages (minimum 10) with an abstract of maximum 150 words and submitted electronically to email@example.com.
+Papers should be written in English, should be of a maximum length of 15 pages (minimum 10) with an abstract of maximum 150 words and a list of references of maximum 2 pages, and should be submitted electronically to firstname.lastname@example.org.

 The file of the submitted paper should be sent jointly with this cover letter where you should indicate maximum two areas of interest of the paper.

 Submission of a manuscript is considered to be a representation that it has been neither copyrighted (or if copyrighted is clearly marked so that the appropriate permission can be obtained) nor published, that it is not being submitted for publication elsewhere, and that, if the work results from a military contract, it has been released for open publication.

 The articles transmitted for publication on the site must be processed as the following template.

 The review process will be managed through the Giordano Editore Platform to which the articles will be sent by the authors.